-Today, we offer expertly designed programs that target five areas of need in New York City—Adult Education and Mentoring, Children’s Education, Child Health and Welfare, City Impact, and Culture and the Arts.
-Our volunteer work benefits New Yorkers across Manhattan through signature initiatives, including:
+Today, we offer expertly designed programs that target four areas of need in New York City serving 60 community partners—Adult Education & Mentoring; Children’s Education, Culture & the Arts; Child Health & Welfare; and City Impact.
+Our volunteer work spans a variety of signature initiatives, including:

-- The Playground Improvement Project creates safe and beautiful play spaces for New York City residents.
+- The Playground Improvement Project creates safe, beautiful play spaces for New York City residents.

 - The Community Improvement Project renovates a partner organization’s facility to increase the organization’s community impact.
 We do this through a one-year partnership with a Manhattan-based nonprofit organization, providing funding, womanpower, and management oversight for the renovation.